Clinical Psychology Internship

 Welcome

-Welcome to the digital brochure for the APA-accredited clinical psychology internship program offered by Regional Health Systems.
-Here you will find information about the internship program, including internship goals, rotations, didactic experiences, and more.
+Welcome to the digital brochure for the clinical pre-doctoral psychology internship program offered by Regional Health Systems.
+Here you will find information about the internship program, including internship goals, leadership training, didactic experiences, and more.
 This page also provides details about the application procedure.

 Southlake Community Mental Health Center, Inc., dba Regional Health Systems

-APA accredited doctoral clinical psychology internship program – APPIC Site 1296
+Our clinical pre-doctoral psychology internship program is APA-accredited by the Commission on Accreditation – APPIC Site 1296

-To access the trainee admissions, support and outcome data tables, click the button below.
+Access the trainee admissions, support and outcome data tables, are found in the table below.

 About Regional Health Systems